open-policy-agent/opa/docs/docs/rest-api.md

 The Policy API exposes CRUD endpoints for managing policy modules.
 Policy modules can be added, removed, and modified at any time.

-The identifiers given to policy modules are only used for management purposes.
-They are not used outside the Policy API.
+The identifiers given to policy modules are only used for management purposes in the REST API and are not used outside the Policy API.
+OPA uses identifiers to refer to individual policy files loaded into OPA.
+These might come from a bundle, a file or from the policy path fragment (`<id>`) used when inserting via the API.
+They are unrelated to the file's package and if you are unsure of a value to use, you can use the name of the file containing the policy, e.g. `authz.rego`.
+Note that `opa run -s file.rego` will have `file.rego` as the ID in the Policy API.

 ### List Policies